simonbates/procdraw-old/README.md

 Procdraw
 ========

-Procdraw is/will be a platform for exploring programming language and interaction design for live programming.
+Procdraw is/will be a platform for exploring programming language design and interaction design for live programming.

 In its current form, it consists of: